Noa123715/WeatherWise/README.md

 - Humidity percentage
 - A visual emoji icon indicating the whether: cold (❄️), pleasant (🌤️), or hot (☀️)

+### 🔧 Adding More Cities

+To display more cities in the app, simply update the predefined array of city names in the constants file.
+Each city should also have a corresponding Hebrew translation for proper display.

+This allows the application to scale easily by supporting additional weather cards with no need for structural changes to the code.

 ## ⚙️ Setup and Installation
 To run the project locally, follow these steps:
 - Open your Command Line.